AmilMasic/typescript-learning/notes.md

 - what is void
 - we need to define the types when working with the DOM, since TS doesn't have access to the markup.
 - typescript has private, we can use it to make properties invisible
 - read more about static, readonly
+- read morea bout data types
+- figure out more about V, T interface types